 Viruses and malware are a common and major cause of video files corruption, they can wreak havoc with your files by distorting the internal structures of the files and rendering them invalid.
 You should ensure that the Anti-virus software installed on your systems are reliable and up to date to prevent infection of your systems and consequent corruption of the files.

 Termination of Activities

-It is very important that all activities such as playing videos are stopped before the shut-down process is initiated in order to prevent internal file structures from becoming distorted.
+All activities such as playing videos must be stopped before the shut-down process is initiated to prevent internal file structures from becoming distorted.
 Video players should be closed while file conversions should be completed before the system is shutdown.

 Proper System Shut-downs